 What foods should be placed in the crisper drawers of your fridge?

 The crisper drawers are where you store fruits and vegetables.
 The key thing to keep in mind when placing these foods in the crisper drawers is that they should be kept separate.
 Some types of fruit emit ethylene gas, and that can make your vegetables go bad a lot faster than if they were in a separate compartment.

 Types of fruit that emit ethylene gas include plums, bananas, nectarines, peaches, pears, tomatoes, and avocados.

 Best practices for placing food in your freezer

 Your freezer keeps food fresh by making sure it’s completely frozen.
 If you don’t store your food properly in the freezer, you could become a victim of freezer burn.
 Freezer burn essentially ruins your food, and anyone who has tried to eat a steak with freezer burn will tell you it tastes terrible.

 You can avoid freezer burn by making sure all of your frozen food is stored in airtight containers.
-You should also let your food completely cool off before you freeze it.
-Excess moisture in warm food tends to turn to ice crystals, and that can cause freezer burn.
+You should also let your fresh food completely cool before you freeze it.
+(Items purchased from frozen at the grocery store should, however, be placed immediately into the freezer.)
+Excess moisture in warm food tends to turn into ice crystals, and that can cause freezer burn.

 How to set the temperature in your fridge and freezer

 Because there are many different makes and models of refrigerators, the way you set the temperature in one fridge won’t be the same as the way you set it in another.
 French door refrigerators that open without opening the freezer will need to have the temperature set differently than a one-door refrigerator.